surgiie/blade-cli/README.md

 #### Custom Directory for directory files:

-By default, files will get saved to the current directory the file being rendered is in, as seen earlier, you may specify a custom directory to save rendered files in with the same `--save-directory` option:
+By default, files will get saved to the same directory the file being rendered is in, as seen earlier, you may specify a custom directory to save rendered files in with the same `--save-directory` option: